-In 2003 Sister Joan returned to the Campus Ministry Center in La Paz, Bolivia, which she and a Kansas City priest began in 1994.
+In 2004 Sister Joan returned to the Campus Ministry Center in La Paz, Bolivia, which she and a Kansas City priest began in 1994.
 It was to serve the state university with seventy-four thousand students and the Teachers College with some three thousand five hundred students.
-Most of the students are indigenous Aymaras who are the first in their families to receive higher education.
-After thirteen years the Center grew to have student commissions to organize the pastoral activities. the Christian Formation Commission organizes weekly liturgies, prayer sessions and various kinds of retreats.
-The Culture and Education Commission organizes workshops and themes relating to religion, politics and social situations.
-For the past six years, students have spent a month of their vacation as volunteer missioners in the service of the impoverished and marginated Bolivian people in the rural areas, and learned from the people the realities of their country and the need of service to others.
-The evangelization at all of these levels has led to the fulfillment of the mission of the Center.
+Most of the students were indigenous Aymaras who were the first in their families to receive higher education.
+After thirteen years, the Center grew to have student commissions to organize the pastoral activities.
+The Christian Formation Commission organized weekly liturgies, prayer sessions and various kinds of retreats.
+The Culture and Education Commission organized workshops and themes relating to religion, politics and social situations.
+For six years, students spent a month of their vacation as volunteer missioners in the service of the impoverished and marginated Bolivian people in the rural areas, and learned from the people the realities of their country and the need of service to others.
+The evangelization at all of these levels led to the fulfillment of the mission of the Center.
 Sister Joan and her co-worker felt it was time to turn the Center over to Bolivian pastoral agents.
 After discussion with the Archbishop, a young Bolivian priest and a young Bolivian woman theologian were named to this ministry.
 Both are very talented pastoral agents who will continue to develop the Center.
 Although sad to leave on February 9, 2008 they were happy to know the Bolivian church had taken on this pastoral responsibility.

-Sister Joan presently helps coordinate the Archdiocesan Offices of Catechetics, Formation and Vocations in La Paz.
-She is a member of the Executive Committee of Maryknoll Joint Short-Term Mission & Immersion Experiences in Bolivia, facilitating mission for North Americans through exposure trips and volunteer opportunities.
-She also collaborates and accompanies “Fourth World,” an ecumenical group from different countries interested in giving time and service to the impoverished.
+Sister Joan helped coordinate the Archdiocesan Offices of Catechetics, Formation and Vocations in La Paz.
+She was a member of the Executive Committee of Maryknoll Joint Short-Term Mission & Immersion Experiences in Bolivia, facilitating mission for North Americans through exposure trips and volunteer opportunities.
+She also collaborated and accompanied “Fourth World,” an ecumenical group from different countries interested in giving time and service to the impoverished.